neuronumcybernetics/neuronum/README.md

 > **Protocol Note:** The Neuronum SDK is powered by an end-to-end encrypted communication protocol based on public/private key pairs derived from a randomly generated 12-word mnemonic.
 All data is relayed through neuronum.net, providing secure communication without the need to set up public web servers or expose your infrastructure to the public internet.

+> ⚠️ **Development Status:** The Neuronum SDK is currently in early stages of development and is **not production-ready**.
+It is intended for development, testing, and experimental purposes only.
+Do not use in production environments or for critical applications.

 ------------------

 ### **Requirements**